Hypertopology

 is a homeomorphism onto its image.
 As a consequence, a copy of the original space X lives inside its hyperspace CL(X).

 Early examples of hypertopology include the Hausdorff metric and Vietoris topology.

+Notation

+Various notation is used by different authors to denote the set of all closed subsets of a topological space X, including CL(X), $\mathcal{F}(X)$ and $2^X$.